metno/S-ENDA-documentation/source/dm_recipes.rst

 #.
 Index in CSW
 #.
 Expose ISO19115 metadata via CSW to the internet

 This is done with the s-enda-find Virtual Machine (VM), for which a Vagrant configuration is available in https://github.com/metno/S-ENDA-Prototype.
+The VM is also running on the new infrastructure with the following address: http://senda1.lab-a.met.no:8000.

 **TODO:** We need to describe how to do this: